 Multiple Core CPUs

 The first processor with more than one core was introduced in 2005 which also changed the entire scene of the computer working including PCs as well as laptops.
 With the invention of multiple cores in a single physical CPU, real implementation of multitasking was started.
-Single CPU or core executes one program that’s why if there is multiple CPU or cores than multiple programs can execute following the number of CPU cores.
-The first developed multicore CPU was Dual-Core which means that CPU was consists of 2 CPUs.
+A single CPU or core executes one program that’s why if there is multiple CPU or cores then multiple programs can execute following the number of CPU cores.
+The first developed multicore CPU was Dual-Core which means that the CPU consists of 2 CPUs.

 Nowadays, the number of cores in a single physical CPU can be up to 18.
 By seeing this large number of CPU cores, you can imagine the processing power of today’s CPU and can count the number of programs that are executing at the same time.

 After the invention of multicore processors, in 2006, Intel launches its latest series of CPUs which is called as ‘Core’ series.
-These are Itanium based processors and majority processors of this series are the multicore processor.
-The number of cores on these CPUs is present as Dual (2) core, Quad (4) core, Hexa (6) core, Octa (8) core.
+These are Itanium-based processors and the majority of processors of this series are multicore processors.
+The number of cores on these CPUs is present as Dual (2) core, Quad (4) core, Hexa (6) core, and Octa (8) core.